Published: 30 September 2020

 A report by MORI in 2001 found that one in five drivers (21%), around 6.3 million, have knocked a cat or dog down while driving in their car and a quarter of those (about 1.5 million) confessed to simply driving off without checking to see if the animal was alright or to report the incident.
 This works out at over 100,000 cats and dogs hit by cars per year.
 Would you know how to deal with a dog involved in a road traffic accident?

 60% of all vet visits are emergency in nature and statistics show that preventable accidents are the leading cause of death among pre-senior dogs and cats.

-While there are lots of similarities and transferrable skills between human and canine first aid practices and methods.
-However, while some areas are very similar there are also some very distinct differences between the two.
-For this reason and our love of our four legged friends and keeping them safe and healthy ‘First Aid for Dogs’ was conceived.
+While there are lots of similarities and transferrable skills between human and canine first aid practices and methods there are also some very distinct differences between the two.
+For this reason, and because of our love of our four legged friends and keeping them safe and healthy, ‘First Aid for Dogs’ was conceived.